transccc/iot-project/README.md

 ## Presenting the Data
 ### Configuring a Dashboard in InfluxDB

-Follow these steps to set up and customize a dashboard in InfluxDB to visualize your sensor data:

 1. **Access Dashboards**:
    - Click on "Dashboards" on the left-hand side menu in InfluxDB.